unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 HEAD points to master, not the commit hash.

+Git Reset
+Suppose you've just made a couple of commits on the master branch, but you actually meant to make them on a separate branch instead.
+To undo those commits you can use git reset

+This will reset the repo back to a specific commit.
+The commits are gone.

+Git Revert
+This is similar to git reset in that they both undo changes, but they accomplish it in different ways.

+Reset actually moves the branch pointer backwards, eliminating commits.

+Revert instead creates a brand new commit which reverses/undos the changes from a commit.
+Because it results in a new commit, you will b prompted to enter a commit message.

+Both reset and revert help us reverse changes, but there is a significant difference when it comes to collaboration.

+If you want to reverse some commits that other people already have on their machines, you should use revert.

+If you want to reverse commits that you havne't shared with others, use reset and no one will ever known.

 Remote
 Before pushing to Github, we need to tell Git about the remote repository on Github.
 A "destination" needs to be setup to push to.